rwb/c200/README.md

 * 46.10: Example problem: suppose we have a normally distributed risk assessment score; this score has a mean of 0 and a standard deviation of 1.
 Based on the chart above, what is the approximate percentile rank of a score of -1?
 Solution: that score would be at about the 16th percentile.
 * 46.11: Example problem: neighborhoods in a city are scored on a social disorganization scale.
 The scores have a mean of 100 and a standard deviation of 10.
 What is the (approximate) 84th percentile of this distribution?
 Solution: 110.
 * 46.12: Example problem: Considering the last problem, suppose we draw a neighborhood at random from our sample of neighborhoods.
 What is the probability that the neighborhood we draw has a score greater than 120?
 Solution: 0.0214+0.0013 = 0.0227.

+#### Topic 47: Standard Normal Distribution (p.
+226)

+* 47.1: The standard normal distribution is a normal distribution that has a mean of zero and a standard deviation of one.
+* 47.2: Any variable that is normally distributed can be *transformed* into a variable that has a standard normal distribution.
+* 47.3: A transformation means that we perform a calculation on the original scores of the variable so that the new scores are different from the original scores in a predictable way.
+* 47.4: Your textbook has a table that provides the area under the standard normal curve (see Appendix 3 on page 653).
+* 47.5: An example how to read the table; if you look at the row for z = 1.0 (where z is a variable that follows a standard normal distribution), you will see that the area is 0.3413.
+* 47.6: What this area means is that 34.13% of the cases will fall between the values z = 0 and z = 1.
+* 47.7: We can also look at the area for z = 2.0.
+The table tells us this area is 0.4772.
+* 47.8: If we are given a problem that asks what proportion of the cases are between a z of 1 and a z of 2, we can subtract .341 from .477 to get 0.136 (i.e., 0.477-0.341 = 0.136).
+This means that 13.6% of the cases fall between the z values of 1 and 2 (again, z is a variable that follows a standard normal distribution).

+#### Topic 48: z-Scores (pp. 226-228)

+* 48.1: A z-score is a transformed version of a variable that follows a normal distribution.
+* 48.2: A property of the transformation is that the z-scores will follow a standard normal distribution so that the mean of the z-scores is 0 and the standard deviation of the z-scores is 1.
+* 48.3: If the original variable follows a normal distribution then the z-scores will follow a standard normal distribution.
+* 48.4: If our original variable is called *x*, the mean is called $\mu$, and the standard deviation is called $\sigma$, then the z-score for a given observation is $z = \frac{x-\mu}{\sigma}$.

 #### Homework Problems